openhab/openhab-addons/bundles/org.openhab.binding.webthing/README.md

 ## Discovery
-Once the binding is activated all reachable WebThing devices will be detected via mDNS, automatically.
+Once the binding is activated all reachable **WebThing devices will be detected automatically** (via mDNS).

 ## Binding Configuration
 No binding configuration required.